Marianne Farkas, ScD

 - Knowledge Translation, bridging science to practice.

-Farkas, M., Forbess, R. & Bradford, D. (in press).
+Farkas, M., Forbess, R. & Bradford, W. (2013).
 Recovery Facilitating Service Planning: An Interdisciplinary Responsibility.
-In Kenneth Yeager, David Cutler, Dale Svendsen, and Grayce M. Sills (Eds).
-Textbook of Modern Community Mental Health Work.
-New York: Oxford University Press.
+In K. Yeager, D. Cutler, D. Svendsen & G. Sills, (eds).
+Modern Community Mental Health Work: An Interdisciplinary Approach New York, NY: Oxford University Press.

 Selected Recent Presentations

 Symposium Chair/Panelist.
 Supported Education: An overview.
 Symposium: Title: Community participation through education: Supported education for people with psychiatric disabilities.
 XIII WAPR Congress: Recovery, Citizenship, Human Rights –Reviewing Consensus.
 Madrid Spain.
 July 6 2018.

 Invited Plenary Presentation.
 Participation of peers in mental health services – A critical recovery strategy: What have we learned?
 Associacao Brasileira de Saude Mental-ABRASME, 3rd Forum de Direitos Humanos e Saude Mental.
 Florianopolis Brazil, June 29 2017.

 Invited presentation.
 Integrated Scaling Approach (ISA): A Model for Large Scale Implementation of Effective Interventions for Employment.
 NIDILRR/ACL Seminar.
 Washington DC.
 April 5 2017.